rajatgirotra/study/java/udemy/java_course/generics/1_README.txt

 void do(List<Object> lst) {

 }
 calling do(cats); will result in compile time error.
-Allthough Cat is derived from Object, but List<Cat> doesnt derive from List<Object>, so its not possible.
+Although Cat is derived from Object, but List<Cat> doesn't derive from List<Object>, so it's not possible.
 The workaround is to use a generic wildcard.

 void do(List<?> lst) {
-    // ? just means i am not sure the generic type of List, so basically allow everything.
+    // ? just means I am not sure the generic type of List, so basically allow everything.
 }
 or can also specify a bounded generic with wildcard void do(List<? extends Animal> lst) {